Skip to content

 Intervention model description

-The study includes two parallel groups.
-Patients undergoing breast reduction surgery will be randomly assigned to receive either ultrasound-guided serratus plane block (SPB) or rhomboid intercostal plane block (RIPB) for postoperative analgesia.
+The study includes three parallel groups.
+Patients undergoing breast reduction surgery are randomly assigned to receive ultrasound-guided serratus anterior plane block (SAPB), ultrasound-guided rhomboid intercostal plane block (RIPB), or no regional block for postoperative analgesia.

 Eligibility